Read This First

 Prompt 1: Provide definitions of vicious and virtuous circularity, and discuss relevant attempts at delineation.

-The central claim is this: Circularity in logic refers to situations where a concept, definition, or argument relies on itself, either directly or indirectly.
+In plain terms: Circularity in logic refers to situations where a concept, definition, or argument relies on itself, either directly or indirectly.

 Vicious circularity occurs when a definition, argument, or proof relies on itself in a way that renders it uninformative or invalid.
 It often leads to logical fallacies, paradoxes, or infinite regress.
 In essence, vicious circularity fails to provide a foundational basis for understanding because it presupposes the very thing it aims to establish.